 Fall calls for fertilizers.
 Fertilizing your lawn in early fall helps repair your lawn from the harsh summer heat, while the second feeding in late fall helps protect grass roots from the frigid cold.
 Aside from mild temperatures, this season also brings the added benefit of morning dew, which makes it easier for grass to absorb the nutrients in fertilizers.

 Just as your plants need to be protected from the ice and snow of winter, the same can be said for your sprinkler system.
 But rather than wrapping plants in burlap, sprinkler systems require a different barrier from winter conditions: appropriately named winterization.

 The winterization of a sprinkler system refers to draining your system by shutting off the main water valve and opening all the manual drain valves.
 This prevents water from freezing in pipes and bursting — a potentially costly scenario for homeowners.

 For members of Green Impressions Irrigation Club, winterizing a sprinkler system is included as part of their services.
 We’ll also activate your valves, inspect and test backflow and perform routine check-ups to ensure your system is running at its optimal performance.

-Like every season, the fall comes with its own unique lawn care needs.
-If you follow these lawn care tips, your spring cleanup will be seamless!
+Like every season, the fall comes with its own unique lawn and landscape care needs.
+If you follow these tips, your spring cleanup will be seamless!